esplora/lumos/README.md

 ## External Dependencies

-Lumos relies on the following third-party tools for specific operations.
+Lumos uses the following third-party tools for operations.
 Each adapter is provided out of the box in the `Esplora\Lumos\Adapters\*` namespace:

 | **File Type**     | **Tool**                                                         | **Adapter Class**         |